rohangoel96/blog/_travels/2020-03-15-smoky-mountains.md

 |
 Cheeeers!
 |
-Ranging from 64% Spirits to everyone''s favorite, Coffee flavors.
+Ranging from 64% Spirits to everyone''s favorite Coffee based flavors.
 |
-Intoxicated Rocking and Rolling...
+Intoxicated, Rocking and Rolling...
 |
 Gatlinburg Space Needle, serves as a great observation deck!
 |